viknsagit/Telegram.Bot.AttributeCommands/README.md

 ## Introduction

-The `Telegram.Bot.Telegram.Bot.AttributeCommands` library offers a convenient solution for managing and processing various types of commands within a Telegram bot.
+The `Telegram.Bot.AttributeCommands` library offers a convenient solution for managing and processing various types of commands within a Telegram bot.
 By leveraging custom attributes, the library organizes text, callback, and reply commands, resulting in a more structured and efficient command handling process.

 ## Getting Started

-1. Install the `Telegram.Bot.Telegram.Bot.AttributeCommands` library via your preferred package manager.
+1. Install the `Telegram.Bot.AttributeCommands` library via your preferred package manager.
 2. Import necessary namespaces:

 ```csharp